NetBurner 3.5.8

 src/main.cpp Application entry point, task registration, serial console interface

-src/web.cpp HTTP handlers for file upload, firmware update, and directory listing
+src/web.cpp HTTP handlers for file upload, firmware update, and the directory-listing / file-options CPPCALLs

 src/fileup.cpp UpdateBinaryFromFat() - parses .bin files and programs flash